oracle/rwloadsim/rwl/src/SOURCES.md

 ```
 and copy /usr/share/vim/vim74/syntax/yacc.vim (it may be located somewhere else)
 to your own ~/.vim/syntax/yaccii.vim.
-In that file comment out (put a " at the start of the line)
+In that file remove or comment out (put a " at the start of the line)
 the SynFold entries for regions yaccInit, yaccInit2, yaccHeader2, yaccHeader, yaccEncode

 ## cscope and vi tags